White Stuff

 Research identified a defining statement, “To me being beautiful means asserting my personality, my difference,” as the Golden Question distinguishing this demographic.
 Agreeing with this statement indicated a preference for unique fashion choices over convenience, aligning with White Stuff’s objectives.

 To appeal to Independent Women, White Stuff shifted from traditional marketing methods to a fashion-oriented approach.
-They partnered with Hearst to integrate their brand into print, online, and in-store experiences, targeting titles with high readership among Independent Women including Red, Good Housekeeping, Prima and Harpers Bazaar.
+They partnered with Hearst UK to integrate their brand into print, online, and in-store experiences, targeting titles with high readership among Independent Women including Red, Good Housekeeping, Prima and Harpers Bazaar.

 In order to shift perceptions, increase consideration and ultimately drive sales, White Stuff needed to lean on the credibility and trust of magazine editors, as the original influencers.
 Collaborative articles and co-branded content showcased White Stuff’s hero products, elevating the brand’s fashion credibility and helping readers style key pieces from the collection.

-Product selections by the Red Editor added endorsement and credibility inside and outside of Hearst’s ecosystem.
+Product selections by the Red Editor added endorsement and credibility inside and outside of Hearst UK’s ecosystem.
 This included White Stuff’s 120 shop windows, swing tags, email newsletters and socials, with the “Red Edits” highlighted on website product pages, a dedicated landing page and in-shop POS.
 This was supported with digital display and pre

 roll video to dial up frequency and move the target audience from awareness, to consideration and purchase.